Patient education: Heart attack recovery (Beyond the Basics)

 Dietary counseling — Diet counseling is helpful for people who need to lose weight or reduce cholesterol levels.
 A registered dietitian is the best person to consult about foods that are helpful, appropriate portion sizes, total calorie recommendations, and realistic ways to change bad eating habits.
 Most cardiac rehab programs have a dietitian who is knowledgeable and experienced in advising people who are recovering from a heart attack.
-(See "Patient information: Diet and health (Beyond the Basics)".)
+(See "Patient education: Diet and health (Beyond the Basics)".)

 Psychosocial treatment — Feelings of depression, anxiety, and denial are common after a heart attack, occurring in up to 20 percent of people.
 Depression can make it hard to exercise, decrease energy levels, cause fatigue, and reduce your quality of life and sense of well being.
 Women, and in particular younger women, are at an especially high risk for depression after heart attack.

 These symptoms often translate into problems within the family, marriage, and the workplace.
 Individual or group therapy, and sometimes treatment with an antidepressant medication, can be beneficial.
 Many cardiac rehabilitation programs have trained personnel, including psychologists, psychiatrists, and social workers to help manage these issues.
 Getting treatment for depression and anxiety can improve your long-term outlook and general sense of well being.
-(See "Patient information: Depression treatment options for adults (Beyond the Basics)".)
+(See "Patient education: Depression treatment options for adults (Beyond the Basics)".)

 WHEN IS SEX SAFE?

 An important issue for many people who have had a heart attack is knowing when it is safe to have sex.
 In the first two weeks after an uncomplicated heart attack, most people are at high risk of heart-related problems during sex.
 However, this risk becomes much smaller at six weeks after the heart attack.

 If you had complications with your heart attack, such as recurrent chest pain, abnormal heart rhythms (arrhythmias), or heart failure, you are at intermediate- to high-risk of heart-related problems during sex.
 People in these risk groups need further evaluation and/or treatment before attempting to have sex.
 Talk to your healthcare provider if you have questions about when you can safely resume sex.